telerik/ajax-docs/api/server/Telerik.Web.UI/RadCalendarDay.md

 Gets or sets the date represented by this RadCalendarDay.

-###  ItemStyle `TableItemStyle`
+###  IsDisabled `Boolean`

-Gets the style properties for the RadCalendarDay
+Gets or sets a value indicating whether the RadCalendarDay is disabled
-            instance.

 ###  IsSelectable `Boolean`